-After you assign the data module, you need to assign a processor channel for the Lucent INTUITY system connection.
+After you assign the data module, you need to assign a processor channel for the INTUITY AUDIX system connection.
 Use a free processor channel for the connection.
-As you complete the procedure in this section, refer to Worksheet E: Assign the Data Link for a DEFINITY G3r Switch, in Chapter 2.
+As you complete the procedure in this section, see Worksheet E: Assign the Data Link for a DEFINITY G3r or R5/6r Switch, in Chapter 2, "Switch Integration Planning".

-Use the following procedure to assign the processor channel.
+Use the following procedure to assign the processor channel: